dandyling/gallery/README.md

 ## Features

+1. New Photos
-1. Performance - will prefetch the next page
+2. Performance - will prefetch the next page
+3. Responsive at 80ch
+4. Infinite Query
+5. Categories